Revolving stage: The Mawari-Butai

-The revolving stage, called the mawari-butai, was invented by Edo playwright Nakimi Shozo in 1729 and solved the issue of moving heavy scenic properties quickly as Kabuki adopted Bunraku into full scale designs.
+The revolving stage, called the mawari-butai, was invented by Osaka playwright Namiki Shozo in 1729 and solved the issue of moving heavy scenic properties quickly as Kabuki adopted Bunraku into full scale designs.
 The mawari-butai also served to capture the audience’s interest in the rambunctious theatre atmosphere.
 The mawari-butai was originally a raised mechanical platform that had to be operated manually by stage hands.
 The audience would have been able to see the stage hands turning the set as the action of the actors carried on continuously into the next scene.
 By the 1800s the mawari-butai had evolved to become flush with the stage, and to include an inner revolve and an outer revolve that could be spun simultaneously to achieve certain special effects.
 Stage hands now moved under stage, requiring the strength of at least four people to push the revolving stage to its next position.
 The mawari-butai in Kabuki theatre was always manually operated by stage hands.

 The mawari-butai allowed great spectacle and ease of set changes, but it also provided a great opportunity for story and aesthetic choices.
 No more than two sets were constructed on the revolve.
 These sets could be entirely different settings or show a change in mood or time within one setting.
 By walking on the revolve in the opposite direction of its motion, actors could appear to go on long journeys through woods, down city streets, etc. The addition of the inner revolve allowed for set pieces to move in relation to each other.
 For example, two boats could sail past each other in an epic sea battle like in Chikamatsu Monzaemon’s The Girl From Hakata.
 The inner revolve sometimes was fitted with a lift that could be used to make set pieces rise from the floor, or to make buildings appear as if they are crashing down.
 The mawari-butai takes on a filmic effect and “fades the actor in and out of the realm of the performance”.
 Kabuki does not strive to be realistic, it strives to be a decorated space.
 Kabuki is first and foremost an actor’s theatre and asks the audience to suspend reality of setting, instead adapting to the conventions of Kabuki.